bronwyncarr/deduction_tracker/README.md

 ## :books: Learning Outcome

 This was devloped to practise concepts learnt.
 Initially it includes Ruby on Rails, PostgreSQL, AWS3, Bootstrap.
-The next phase will be to incorporate JavaScript and React as I become more confortable with these technologies.
+The next phase will be to incorporate JavaScript and React as I become more comfortable with these technologies.

 ## :clipboard: Installation